-- One pupil larger than the other - Drowsiness or inability to wake up - A headache that gets worse and does not go away - Slurred speech, weakness, numbness, or decreased coordination - Repeated vomiting or nausea, convulsions or seizures (shaking or twitching) - Unusual behavior, increased confusion, restlessness, or agitation - Loss of consciousness (passed out/knocked out).
-Even a brief loss of consciousness should be taken seriously - Children and teens who continue to play while having concussion symptoms, or who return to play too soon-while the brain is still healing-have a greater chance of getting another concussion.
+- · One pupil larger than the other - · Drowsiness or inability to wake up - A headache that gets worse and does not go away - Slurred speech, weakness, numbness, or decreased coordination - Repeated vomiting or nausea, convulsions or seizures (shaking or twitching) - Unusual behavior, increased confusion, restlessness, or agitation - Loss of consciousness (passed out/knocked out).
+Even a brief loss of consciousness should be taken seriously while having concussion symptoms, or who return to play too soon-while the brain is still healing-have a greater chance of getting another concussion.
 A repeat concussion that occurs while the brain is still healing from the first injury can be very serious, and can affect a child or teen for a lifetime.
 It can even be fatal.